Closing deals is essential for any startup. Turning those sales into actual cash flow is an equally important job — even if it’s often overlooked.

-If I had one piece of advice for accounts receivable management, it would be to stay proactive.
-Follow these steps to get paid quickly and keep customers happy:
+If I had one piece of advice, it would be to stay proactive.
+Follow these four accounts receivable management best practices to get paid quickly and keep customers happy:

 Let’s say you close a deal to sell your DevOps SaaS offering.
 Your contact at the company was the head of development.
 While she signed the contract, she’s not necessarily the one that’s paying the bill.
 That usually falls on the finance team.